Whitney towers and gropes in 4--manifolds: Proof of Theorem

 \subsection{From Whitney towers to gropes.}

-\begin{thm} Let $T$ be an order $(n-1)$ Whitney tower on properly immersed surfaces $A_i$ in a 4--manifold $X$.
-Then there exist class $n$ $A_i$--like capped gropes $g_i^c$ in $X$ such that: \begin{enumerate} \item The $0$th stage $A_i^0$ of each $g_i^c$ is $A_i$ minus (perhaps) some sheets containing points or Whitney arcs of $T$ that intersect $A_i$.
+\begin{thm} Let $\cW$ be an order $(n-1)$ Whitney tower on properly immersed surfaces $A_i$ in a 4--manifold $X$.
+Then, for any regular neighborhood $N(\cW)$ of $\cW$, there exist class $n$ $A_i$--like capped gropes $g_i^c$ in $X$ such that: \begin{enumerate} \item The $0$th stage $A_i^0$ of each $g_i^c$ is $A_i$ minus (perhaps) some sheets containing Whitney arcs or intersection points of $\cW$ in $A_i$.